WebOrigami/docs/content/cli/intro5.md

 Server running at http://localhost:5000
 ```

 You can browse to one of the defined pages like http://localhost:5000/Alice.
 You'll see "Hello, Alice." rendered in HTML.
-Due to the lazy nature of async trees and `map`, that rendering work is only done on request.
+Due to the lazy nature of map-based trees, that rendering work is only done on request.

 ## Transforming data into static files and then serving